 - PLA2 also causes lumbar dorsal root ectopic discharges and evidence of demyelination.7

 - Tumor necrosis factor (TNF-alpha) induces radiculopathy in animal model; TNF-alpha blockers counter this effect.7

 - Immunologic factors also contribute to changes responsible for sciatica.

 - Markers of glial cell and nerve damage [neurofilament (NFL), glial fibrillary acidic protein, S-100 protein, and neuron-specific enolase] were significantly elevated in the CSF of patients presenting for lumbar disc surgery compared with controls.8

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 Lumbar radiculopathy caused by disc herniation has a favorable natural history in the vast majority of patients.
 Studies reveal that by 4 – 6 weeks, between 70 and 80% of patients had significant improvement in pain and disability with relative rest.
-However, 30% of patients in one study had persistent pain and work/leisure restrictions at one year 8.
-Though initial disability can be quite high, consensus is that only 1 – 10% of patients will go on to surgery due to failure of medical management 9.
-Patients with larger disc herniations show a greater decrease in herniation size with time, which correlates with symptom improvement.
+Furthermore, the North American Spine Society published in their guidelines that “in the absence of reliable evidence relating to the natural history of lumbar disc herniation with radiculopathy, it is the work group’s opinion that the majority of patients will improve independent of treatment.
+Disc herniations will often shrink/regress over time.
+Many, but not all, papers have demonstrated a clinical improvement with decreased size of disc herniations.”9 However, 30% of patients in one study had persistent pain and work/leisure restrictions at one year.10 Though initial disability can be quite high, consensus is that only 1 – 10% of patients will go on to surgery due to failure of medical management.11 Patients with larger disc herniations show a greater decrease in herniation size with time, which correlates with symptom improvement.